NitishPuri/nitishpuri.github.io-src/content/summary/2017-08-29-algorithms4.md

 Horn formulas are a framework for performing logical reasoning, expressing logical facts and deriving conclusions.

 Knowledge about variables is represented by two kinds of clauses:
 1. *Implications,* whose left-hand side is an `AND` of any number of positive literals and whose right-hand side is a single positive literal.
 These express statements of the form "if the conditions on the left hold, then the one on the right must also be true.".
-For instance, $$(z\land w)\implies u$$ might mean "if the colonel was asleep at 8 pm and the murder took place at 8 pm then the colonel is innocent."
-A degenerate type of implication is the *singleton* "$$\implies x$$," meaning simply that x is `true`: "the murder definitely occurred in the kitchen".
+For instance, $(z\land w)\implies u$ might mean "if the colonel was asleep at 8 pm and the murder took place at 8 pm then the colonel is innocent."
+A degenerate type of implication is the *singleton* "$\implies x$," meaning simply that x is `true`: "the murder definitely occurred in the kitchen".
-2. Pure *negative clauses*, consisting of an `OR` of any number of negative literals, as in $$(\bar u\lor \bar v \lor \bar y)$$
+2. Pure *negative clauses*, consisting of an `OR` of any number of negative literals, as in $(\bar u\lor \bar v \lor \bar y)$

 Given a set of clauses, we need to assign true/false values to the variables that satisfies all the clauses.
 The is called a *satisfying assignment*.

 So we have this given formula for finding a satisfying assignment.
 $$ \\
-Input :\quad \text{a Horn formula} \\
+Input:\quad \text{a Horn formula} \\
 Output:\quad \text{a satisfying assignment, if one exists} \\
 \, \\
 \text{set all variables to false} \\